nextodon/nextodon/README.md

 The aim of the project is to provide a robust, low cost and easy to install way of running a self-hosted social media instance.

-Nextodon is a gRPC-first project with compatible with existing REST APIs throught the gRPC JSON-Transcoding.
+Nextodon is a gRPC-first project and compatible with existing REST APIs through the gRPC-JSON-Transcoding.

 Nextodon is compatible with Fediverse and Mastodon.

 ## Installation

 Nextodon is a work-in-progress.
 This means, in order to run a pre-release version of Nextodon, we will need to have Nextodon and Mastodon side-by-side.
-A reverse-proxy (e.g. Nginx) will route some endpoints to Nextodon and some to Mastodon.
+A reverse-proxy (e.g. Nginx) will route some endpoints to Nextodon and some to the Mastodon.

 Eventaully all the requests will be handled by Nextodon when the first production release is ready.